ulixee/platform/cli/docs/Overview/Deployment.md

 #### Out Directory

-If you want to build all your `.dbx` files so they can be deployed manually onto a server (eg, if you have a Docker image and wish to pre-deploy `.dbx` files), you can do so in two ways:
+If you want to build all your `.dbx` files so they can be deployed manually onto a Miner (eg, if you have a Docker image and wish to pre-deploy `.dbx` files), you can do so in two ways:
 1. `Configuration`.
 You can add a `databoxOutDir` parameter to a Ulixee config file (`.ulixee/config.json` in the hierarchy of your project).
 The path should be relative to the `config.json` file.
 2. `npx @ulixee/databox build --out-dir=<path>`.
 During build, you can specify an out directory.